- 1 Bruce Ballengee, CEO, Pariveda Solutions

 TJ Person, CEO & Founder, Koupon Media

-TJ Person, CEO TJ Person is CEO and founder of Koupon Media, provider of the Digital Campaign Management (DCM) Platform to help retailers and brands deploy coupon, loyalty and offer programs in a matter of days.
-The Company works with global brands including 7 Eleven, Pepsi, Michaels, just to name a few.
+TJ Person is the CEO and founder of Koupon Media, the industries first one-time-use mobile coupon platform built for brands and agencies.
+Koupon Media provides a digital campaign management platform for progressive retailers and brands to unify the creation, distribution, redemption, and analysis of digital coupons and loyalty programs.
+The company works with global brands including 7 Eleven, Pepsi, Michaels, just to name a few.
 Having started Koupon Media in 2011, Person is notably one of two entrepreneur advisors for Startup America in Texas and was awarded Dallas 40 under 40 in 2012.
 Person is a seasoned entrepreneur with 15+ years of mobile experience, notably as co-founder and president of Mango Mobile.
 In 2005, Mango Mobile raised $1.5 million and after 2 years as the fastest growing mobile marketing company, Omnicom Group acquired it in February, 2007.
 TJ spent several years with Omnicon where Mango continues as a leader in the mobile space.

 Dr. Smith is currently Chief Technical Officer of Numerex (NASDAQ: NMRX).
 Numerex offers the broadest choice of secure machine- to-machine (M2M) network services and solutions.
 Previously a scientist for Motorola, The Robotics Institute, and the Super conducting Super Collider (SSC), Dr. Smith has worked on wireless sensor and control systems developed for the FBI, CIA, DOD, DOE, NASA, and USPS – from autonomous unmanned aerial vehicles to particle accelerators.
 In 1993, he co-founded and served as President and CEO of OnRamp Technologies, a pioneer internet service provider, subsequently acquired by Verio, which is now a wholly-owned subsidiary of NTT communications.
 During Jeff’s tenure at Verio as Regional President and Board member, the company grew to one of the largest web-hosting companies in the world and a principal international ISP.
 In 2000, Verio was sold to NTT for $5.5B.
 In 2002, Dr. Smith founded SensorLogic, now one of the industry’s leading telemetry service providers.
 Recently he founded Ublip, a provider of Web 2.0 applications for remote asset management.
 Jeff currently serves on Numerex’s board of directors.
 He has also served on the boards of technology companies including Winning Habits, CreditAnswers, Vericenter, and Verio.